MichaelCurrin/jekyll-actions-quickstart/sample_site/tutorial.md

 ```
 {% endraw %}

-That token presumably allows access to your Github repo by the action.
+That token allows access to your Github repo by the action.

 This is used in one place in the repo - [entrypoint.sh](https://github.com/helaili/jekyll-action/blob/master/entrypoint.sh):